 Example: An app is tested for installation, during the installation process the network is changed from wi-fi to mobile device’s 4G connection.
 We would want to confirm that the change in network connection doesn’t stop the app installation in the middle.

 Another example is that an app is not properly tested for the forced stop of installation in the middle of the installation process.
 When used in real-life scenarios, apps when forced breaking the installation process app may cause some unexpected behaviour on the mobile device.

-It is a customisation process which ensures that the application is compatible with the language/currency of the country or region where it is being used.
-As a type of mobile testing, It ensures that the GUI of the application is appropriately customised to make it relevant to the country of use.
+It is a customization process that ensures that the application is compatible with the language/currency of the country or region used.
+This type of mobile testing provides the use GUI of the application appropriately and customized to make it relevant to the country of use.